juice-shop/multi-juicer/example/digital-ocean/digital-ocean.md

 cd juicy-ctf/helm/juicy-ctf

 # First we'll need to fetch the charts JuicyCTF depends on
-helm dependency update ./
+helm dependency update ./juicy-ctf/helm/juicy-ctf/

 # Now we can install the helm chart
+# The first juicy-ctf part is the release name, safe to change to whatever you like, but the exmaples in the guide are written for 'juicy-ctf'
-helm install juicy-ctf ./
+helm install juicy-ctf ./juicy-ctf/helm/juicy-ctf/

 # kubernetes will now spin up the pods
 # to verify every thing is starting up, run: